lavague-ai/LaVague/docs/docs/integrations/azure.md

 ### Passing Azure models

 It may be that the AzureOpenaiContext does not fit your needs because you want to use Azure for only one or two of the models.
-In this case you can initialize and pass your azure models individually when creating your agent.
+In this case, you can initialize and pass your azure models individually when creating your agent.

 To do this you can use `llama-index` to initialize your models like in the example below: